John McEntee (political aide)

-John David McEntee II (born May 9, 1990) is an American entrepreneur and political advisor who served in the first Trump Administration.
-He has been a Trump loyalist during and after the Trump presidency.
+John David McEntee II (born May 9, 1990) is an American entrepreneur and political advisor who served in the first Trump administration.
+He has been a Trump loyalist during and after Trump's first term.
 He began as a body man and personal aide to the president but was dismissed by White House Chief of Staff John F. Kelly in March 2018 after failing a security clearance background check, which had found that he was under investigation by the Department of Homeland Security for issues related to gambling.

 After Kelly was dismissed in December 2018, Donald Trump rehired McEntee and named him Director of the White House Presidential Personnel Office in February 2020.

-McEntee played a significant role in the attempt to overturn the 2020 election in the lead-up to the January 6 Capitol attack, and promoted numerous conspiracy theories about the election.
-His role in the last year of Trump’s presidency earned him the moniker, “Deputy President”.
+McEntee played a significant role in the attempt to overturn the 2020 election in the lead-up to the January 6 Capitol attack.
+His role in the last year of Trump's first term presidency earned him the moniker, "Deputy President".

 McEntee is an active conservative social media influencer with over 3.3 million followers on TikTok.
-He is also the co-founder of The Right Stuff, a dating app for Republican singles.
+He also co-founded The Right Stuff, a discontinued dating app for Republican singles.

 Early life

 McEntee was born on May 9, 1990, in Fullerton, California, to a Catholic family.
 His father is John D. McEntee Sr., a producer and manager who books celebrities for private and corporate functions, as well as for resorts including the MGM Resorts, Caesars Palace, and Venetian Properties.
 He first attended St. Angela Merici Parish School in Brea, California, and then attended Servite High School in Anaheim, where he played quarterback on the varsity football team.

 McEntee was a redshirt his first year at the University of Connecticut, and completed his sociology degree in the spring of his senior year.
 He played college football for the Huskies, but was used sparingly in his first two seasons.
 McEntee was named the starting quarterback during the 2011 season, after a strong performance against Buffalo.
 In the next game against Western Michigan, he recorded his season and career-high, after throwing for 300 yards and four touchdowns.
+During that season, McEntee appeared in a viral YouTube video that featured him throwing football trickshots.
 McEntee lost the starting job to transfer Chandler Whitmer in the 2012 season, and dropped down the depth chart to third-string, making just three appearances for the Huskies.